bretgithub/word_guess_game/README.md

 * How to handle a word with more than one of the same letter like banana
 * How to handle words in different cases (simply by turning it all to lowerCase or upperCase)
 * If the user repeats a letter guess it alerts the user and does not count towards a guess remaining
+* Adding music to the game
+* Setting up an image that acts like a traditional hangman game, when it is complete (guesses remaining is 0), game resets

 ## Feedback
 Open to feedback and how to finish the logic, restructure code.